 - Contracts and procurement across work segments

 - Regulatory focus and approach

-- Workshop structure used to align and mobilize the organization around the emerging outcomes/findings
+- Workshop structure used to align and mobilise the organisation around the emerging outcomes/findings

 - Evaluate and develop a comprehensive strategy for abandonment based on external and internal analysis

 - Develop a multi-year business case, specifying key levers/scope of the improvement opportunities